nconklindev/birt-docs/docs/birt-studio/06-best-practices.md

 :::info

-None of these are a must, but not following some of these have been known to cause issues with reports or add to report development time due to confusion, unclear namings or other reason.
+None of these are a must, and should not be taken as absolute, but not following some of these have been known to cause issues with reports or add to report development time due to confusion, unclear namings or other reason.

 :::